-In high school, I first tasted the joy that comes from writing.
-One of the things I learned, particularly when writing a journalistic article, is the importance of asking specific questions.
+Who?, What?, When?, Where?, Why? and How?.
 These six questions are essential in information gathering.
-My son has somehow learned these questions and will quickly fire them at me when he doesn’t understand an instruction I gave.
-What are these questions?: Who?, What?, When?,Where?, Why? and How?.
+My son has somehow learned these questions and will quickly fire them when he doesn’t understand an instruction I gave.

-What does this have to do with Bible study?
-Why, everything!
-Asking these questions when reading a passage in Scripture are essential in unpacking the meaning of a passage.
-They will aid in helping you dig deeper into Scripture and leave having a better understanding of what you read.
+Everything!
+Asking these questions when reading a passage in Scripture is essential in unpacking the meaning of a passage.
+They will aid in helping you dig deeper into Scripture and leave a better understanding of what you read.